Stereotypes lead to dumb decisions.

 It’s entirely understandable if you want to recruit someone with industry knowledge, technical expertise, or a network of relationships you can leverage to accelerate the success curve of newly hired people on your team.

 But your business model almost certainly has nothing to do with the likelihood of success.
-Yes that applies you to nonprofits and SaaS businesses.
+Yes, that applies to nonprofits and SaaS businesses.
 This is a criterion that is almost never relevant.

 Want a sales rep that has sold for other nonprofits?
-Why not grab a SaaS sales unicorn to not only come wreck shop, but also bring a new approach to your tools and tech.
+Why not grab a SaaS sales unicorn to not only come wreck shop but also bring a new approach to your tools and tech?
 Want a sales rep that has sold for other SaaS companies before?
-Why not grab a badass fundraiser from a nonprofit or political organization that can introduce sales fundamental that can only be developed raising money for, well, basically nothing in return?
+Why not grab a badass fundraiser from a nonprofit or political organization that can introduce sales fundamentals that can only be developed by raising money for, well, basically nothing in return?

 But, Millennials Are the Worst, Right?